How does the Moral Premise work in a story?

 KEY POINT – The purpose of storytelling is EXPRESSION.

-Work out the other Story Elements
+Work out other Story Elements

 Armed with Characters and Events, you can NOW work out the other elements: